grnet/kamaki/docs/installation.rst

 **Version 0.6.2 and on:**

-Since 0.6.2, kamaki is based on objpool (hence the snf-common dependency is now obsolete).
-The objpool package is easy to install from source, even on windows platforms:
+Since 0.6.2, kamaki is based on python-objpool.
+The objpool package is easy to install from source (even on windows platforms):

 .. code-block:: console